 Gender Pay Gap Statement

-Our framework covers all grades and, like many other hospitality and retail businesses, we pay at least the national minimum wage for roles.
+We work hard on ensuring our framework covers all grades and, like many other hospitality and retail businesses, we pay at least the national minimum wage for roles.
 Our grading structure represents the way we do business – it’s straightforward and considers what is right for us.

 - Keep doing the right things

 We know that if we stick to being fair and equitable with all our employees we will continue to drive down the gender pay gap.
 We need to maintain our effort on developing more female managers who are eligible for bonus pay.

 We have different areas in our business that historically attract a higher proportion of females or males and we need to address this more pro-actively.
 We will focus on creating the right culture to encourage females to apply for senior management roles by:

 - Reviewing our recruitment and selection processes to understand why we are not attractive to female senior leaders, and then action those points.